golobby/container/README.md

 })
 ```

-It takes a resolver function which its return type is the abstraction and the function body configures the related concrete (implementation) and returns it.
+It takes a resolver function whose return type is the abstraction and the function body returns the concrete (implementation).

-Example for a singleton binding:
+Example for singleton binding:

 ```go
 err := container.Singleton(func() Database {